Here’s how we will achieve the top rental for your investment property

 Here’s how we will address each of these factors for you:

-In today’s interconnected and informed world, it is very important to make sure that your property is priced in line with what’s going on in the current local market place.
+In today’s interconnected and informed world, it is very important to make sure that your property is priced in line with what’s going on in the current local marketplace.

-Using this information and just as importantly your property manager’s honest feedback from prospective tenants at inspection, we are able to set a price that is competitive with comparable offerings in the market place.
+Using this information, and just as importantly your property manager’s honest feedback from prospective tenants at inspection, we are able to set a price that is competitive with comparable offerings in the marketplace.

 Another critical factor in achieving the highest possible rental, and renting your property in the shortest possible time, is the presentation of your property.

-Fact is: over time properties won’t present as well as they used to.
+The fact is, over time properties won’t present as well as they used to.

 Sometimes a new coat of paint or new carpet will make a world of difference to a prospective tenant.
 This is especially important in a highly competitive market, when there are many new properties for lease.